Megachile rotundata: Description and identification

-Megachile rotundata is a European leaf-cutting bee placed in the subgenus Eutricharia, the "small leaf-cutting bees"; they are 6-9 mm in length.
+Megachile rotundata is a European leaf-cutting bee placed in the subgenus Eutricharaea, the "small leaf-cutting bees"; they are 6-9 mm in length.
 They are partially bivoltine, meaning that under the right conditions they can produce two generations per year.
 These bees present a sexual dimorphism, in which the males are smaller than the females and differently marked.
 Megachile rotundata bees are a dark grey color.
 Females have white hairs all over their bodies, including on their scopae.
 In contrast, males have white and yellow spots on their abdomens.

 Distribution and habitat

 Megachile rotundata is currently found on all continents except Antarctica.
 In North America, the species was deliberately imported to assist in the pollination of food crops, but has now become feral and widespread.
 M. rotundata was also introduced to New Zealand in 1971 and Australia in 1987 to assist in the pollination of alfalfa (known locally as lucerne).